bbjprojek/intro/src/pages/about.md

 </div>

 ## Tech Stack

-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
-TailwindCSS is used for styling; and Markdown is used for blog contents.

 If you would like to join our amazing family, you can conctact us at [hello@bbjprojek.org](mailto:hello@bbjprojek.org).
 Or you may prefer just chat with us at our Telegram chat: [BBJProjeK The Authority (high unit variance)](https://t.me/bbjauthority).